AlayaNetwork/alaya-truffle/README.md

 From there, you can run `truffle compile`, `truffle migrate` and `truffle test` to compile your contracts, deploy those contracts to the network, and run their associated unit tests.

-Truffle comes bundled with a local development blockchain server that launches automatically when you invoke the commands  above.
-If you'd like to [configure a more advanced development environment](http://truffleframework.com/docs/advanced/configuration) we recommend you install the blockchain server separately by running `npm install -g ganache-cli` at the command line.

-+  [ganache-cli](https://github.com/trufflesuite/ganache-cli): a command-line version of Truffle's blockchain server.
-+  [ganache](http://truffleframework.com/ganache/): A GUI for the server that displays your transaction history and chain state.

 ### Documentation

-Please see the [Official Truffle Documentation](http://truffleframework.com/docs/) for guides, tips, and examples.
+Please see the [Official Truffle Documentation](https://platon-truffle.readthedocs.io/en/v0.1.0/) for guides, tips, and examples.

-### Contributing

-This package is a distribution package of the Truffle command line tool.
-Please see [@truffle/core](https://github.com/trufflesuite/truffle/tree/develop/packages/core) to contribute to the main core code.

 ### License